 - managing employee recruitment, conduct and performance.

 Whenever a teacher-student relationship exists, teachers have a special duty of care.
-This has been expressed as: “a teacher is to take such measures as are reasonable in the circumstances to protect a student under the teacher’s charge from risks of injury that the teacher should reasonably have foreseen.”
-(Richards v State of Victoria).
+Generally, teachers are expected to take such measures as are reasonable in the circumstances to protect a student under their charge from reasonably foreseeable risks of injury.

 The important issue in all cases will be what precautions the school could reasonably be expected to have taken to prevent the injury from occurring.
 This will involve consideration of the following factors: